 Situated in western Canada and one of 3 beautiful Prairie Provinces, Alberta is one of the largest areas, at 661,848 km² with an ever-growing population of over 4 million people.
-Most of the population live in only two major cities: Calgary, and the capital city of Edmonton.
+Most of Alberta's population live in only two major cities: Calgary, and the capital city of Edmonton.
 Alberta is bound to British Columbia the west, to the north by the Northwest Territory, and east by Saskatchewan.
 At its south, Alberta is bound by Montana, USA and it is one of two provinces that are completely landlocked.
-Let's take a closer look at life in Alberta.
+Let's take a closer look at life in Alberta, Canada.

 Today, Alberta’s economy is the strongest in Canada with an abundance of natural resources and many job opportunities in forestry and agriculture.
 In recent years, the fossil energy industry has led to an economic boom that has further developed into a flourishing manufacturing sector.
 As a result, Alberta's population has grown rapidly in recent years, overtaking every other province and territory in Canada.
 Over half a million immigrants have chosen to settle in Alberta over the past decade, with most newcomers being young men looking for better job opportunities.

 Alberta is one of the more popular immigrant destinations due to the abundance of well-paying jobs in the oil, finance, and tourism fields.
 This makes Alberta a wonderful place to start your new life as an immigrant, with promising opportunities and great benefits for its citizens.

 Look at this full breakdown to truly understand which occupations are in high demand and how working in one can affect your application process.
 Also, this video gives a good introduction into which occupations are in demand in Alberta and the projected salaries in each profession.

 Climate/ Weather in Alberta